ardalan-jalal/cbk_number2word/README.md

-# گۆڕینی ژمارە بۆ وشەی کوردی - Kurdish Number to Word Converter
+# Kurdish Number to Word Converter

 A minimalist web application that converts numbers to Kurdish words.
 Clean, fast, and efficient.